• Home

 Consider the difference between "have to" and "want to."
 When you decide to do something because you "want to," the result is an effort you freely expend without threats or rewards.
 If people are in an organization because they want to be there, they tend to exert more significant effort toward the goals of the organization.

 When people "have to," it de-energizes them, and there is more energy to rebel against what they "have to" do.
-Take a look at course 06 - Use Less Not More Control to study how superior the freedom or invitational approach is for leadership.
+Take a look at course 06 - Use Less, Not More Control to study how superior the freedom or invitational approach is for leadership.

-Why is freedom needed?
-It enhances morale and productivity of people and managers.
+It enhances the morale and productivity of people and managers.
 So much of good leadership requires the proper understanding and use of freedom!

 A key focus to help you is to choose responsible freedom, pursue the best for others, and accept that others have the freedom to ignore you.